abuultjens/Random_simulator/README.md

 # Random_simulator
 Simulates the associations of the features against random reshuffles of the target variable to generate a null distribution.
 This is useful for assessing how well the features associate with the actual labels compared to the expectation of random noise (make a false discovery assesment).
 These scripts are designed to be run on the Spartan High Performance Compute at The University of Melbourne.
 Thery can also be used on any other system with little modification.

-# There are four scripts
+# There are five scripts

 # ACTUAL.slurm
 ``sbatch ACTUAL.slurm``